 - Student directors will cast their productions by participating in the departmental season casting meetings.
 Faculty directed productions will have priority in casting.

-- Student directors will return rehearsal/performance spaces to their pre-rehearsal condition.
-Studio 2 serves as a classroom, and it must be returned to that condition after all rehearsals and performances.
+- Return rehearsal/performance spaces to their pre-rehearsal condition.
+The McCarroll Studio Theatre serves as a classroom, and it must be returned to that condition after all rehearsals and performances.

 - Be scheduled for open auditions

 - Be scheduled into an appropriate rehearsal and performance space.

 - Have royalty expenses paid by the department out of each production’s budget.